Monday, May 22, 2017

 having an abortion every month."

 Young prolife students are well informed and know that oral contraceptives do not kill "egg cells" - the proper term is ova - but that some oral contraceptives may cause very early abortions, which is what Allison is referring to.
-This is one of several reasons why the Catholic church does not support taking oral contraceptives.
-The also are knowledgeable about fetal development, the different abortion procedures, and involved in helping mothers carry their babies to term.
+This is one of several reasons why the Catholic church does not support taking oral contraceptives, the exception being for serious medical conditions.
+Prolife students are knowledgeable about fetal development, the different abortion procedures, and often very involved in helping mothers carry their babies to term.

-Allison is also described in unsavory terms, as someone who can't think for herself.
+Allison is also described in unsavory terms, as someone who can't think for herself - seal who simply parrots what she's been told.

 " 'I'm doing Hope's Journey,'